Incarnation vs. Omnipresence

 The Two Most Dangerous Non-Biblical Words We Misuse

 Incarnation and Omnipresent are probably the two most dangerous non-biblical words we misuse.
-This is why the majority of our fundamental claims appear to contradict other Godhead related scriptures.
+This is why the majority of our fundamental claims appear to contradict other Godhead-related scriptures.
 To be sound, if you are going to use these terms, they must make scriptures harmonize instead they make them conflict with other passages.

 From what we teach:

-We claim that Jesus (was God incarnate) and that he is the express image and fullness of God (literally).
+We claimed that Jesus (was God incarnate) and that he is the express image and fullness of God (literally).
 This is very interesting for we also say Jesus was also omnipresent in his existence at the same time while he was on earth.

 NOTE: We say it, but then we cannot really explain (truthfully) how or what makes it TRUE.

-If the fullness of God was ALL in Jesus on earth and they were literally looking at God, as we claim (God in his human body), then we have to explain how God could be in Heaven in such a way that the meanings of these scriptures do not contradict themselves?
+If the fullness of God was ALL in Jesus on earth and they were literally looking at God, as we claim (God in his human body), then we must explain how God could be in Heaven in such a way that the meanings of these scriptures do not contradict themselves?
 Especially since Jesus said, (if he was telling the truth), that his father (God) was in heaven (Matthew 5:45, 48).
 We make this somewhat unfounded claim based on several misinterpreted verses (Hebrews 1:3, Colossians 2:9).

 Incarnation / Omnipresence